Fluffy Sourdough Pancakes

 9. Step 9:

-Beat the eggs one at a time, mixing the dough well each time.
+Beat in the eggs one at a time, stirring the batter well after each.

 10. Step 10:

-Heat the vegetable oil in a frying pan.
-It can be any vegetable, but since we will be heat-treating the oil, it must necessarily be refined.
-You can also fry pancakes in melted butter.
-The more oil there is in the pan, the crispier the pancakes will be.
-You can also simply brush the frying pan with a minimum amount of oil.
-Pour in a little dough with a spoon, fry over low heat for 5-7 minutes.
+Heat vegetable oil in a skillet.
+Any vegetable oil works, but since it'll be heated, be sure to use a refined one.
+You can also fry the pancakes in clarified butter.
+The more oil in the pan, the crispier the pancakes; alternatively, just brush the pan with a thin film of oil.
+Spoon in a little batter and fry over low heat for 5–7 minutes.

 11. Step 11:

-Then turn the pancakes over and fry for about the same amount of time on the other side.
-Choose the right frying pan for frying pancakes - a cast-iron frying pan or just a frying pan with a non-stick coating is ideal.
+Flip the pancakes and fry the other side for about the same time.
+Choose the right pan too — a cast-iron skillet or a good nonstick pan is ideal.

 12. Step 12:

-Serve pancakes with honey, sour cream or jam.
-Bon appetit!
+Serve the pancakes with honey, sour cream, or jam.
+Enjoy!

 Caloric content of the products possible in the composition of the dish